AP Source: Huntsman offered job of ambassador to Russia

 But Huntsman and Trump buried their differences during the transition, the official said.

-If confirmed, Huntsman would become one of the highest-profile U.S. ambassadors, helming the diplomatic mission to a country that has that has seen its relationship with the US deteriorate in recent years, particularly after accusations that Russia meddled with last year’s election.
+If confirmed, Huntsman would become one of the highest-profile U.S. ambassadors, helming the diplomatic mission to a country that has that has seen its relationship with the U.S. deteriorate in recent years, particularly after accusations that Russia meddled in last year’s election.

 Huntsman would also take the post amid ongoing investigations into contacts between Trump’s team and the Kremlin.